Background Reading for Teachers PDF. By Howard Zinn. 1994. Interview conducted by Barbara Miner on a number of questions about the study of history.

 – Is it possible for history to be objective?

-This lesson was published by Rethinking Schools in Rethinking Our Classrooms, Volume 1: Teaching For Equity and Justice.
-For more lessons like “Why Students Should Study History: An Interview with Howard Zinn,” order Rethinking Our Classrooms, Vol.1 with creative teaching ideas, compelling classroom narratives, and hands-on examples that show how teachers can promote the values of community, justice, and equality while building academic skills, edited by Wayne Au, Bill Bigelow and Stan Karp.
-See Table of Contents.
+This interview was published by Rethinking Schools in Rethinking Our Classrooms, Volume 1: Teaching For Equity and Justice.
+For more readings like “Why Students Should Study History: An Interview with Howard Zinn,” order Rethinking Our Classrooms, Vol. 1 with creative teaching ideas, compelling classroom narratives, and hands-on examples that show how teachers can promote the values of community, justice, and equality while building academic skills, edited by Wayne Au, Bill Bigelow and Stan Karp.

 Thank you so much for this website and the materials it offers.
 I will use some of this material to write my masters thesis.
 From the Netherlands, a student who is really keen on the work of Howard Zinn.